mikeroyal/SUSE-openSUSE-Guide/README.md

 [openSUSE Leap](https://en.opensuse.org/Portal:Leap) is a brand new way of building openSUSE and is new type of a hybrid Linux distribution.
 Leap uses source from SUSE Linux Enterprise (SLE), which gives Leap a level of stability unmatched by other Linux distributions, and combines that with community developments to give users, developers and sysadmins the best stable Linux experience available.

 [openSUSE Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed) is a pure rolling release version of openSUSE containing the latest "stable" versions of all software instead of relying on rigid periodic release cycles.
 The project does this for users that want the newest stable software.

+[openSUSE Kubic](https://get.opensuse.org/kubic/) is a multi-purpose Standalone & Kubernetes Container Operating System based on openSUSE MicroOS.
+Kubic uses kubeadm to provide an easy way of configuring a Kubernetes cluster across multiple machines, while our MicroOS base keeps your operating system updated automatically, with fully atomic rollbacks if required.

+[openSUSE MicroOS](https://get.opensuse.org/microos/) is a M icro Service OS providing Transactional (Atomic) Updates upon a read-only btrfs root filesystem.
+It's designed to host container workloads with automated administration & patching.

+[openSUSE Build Service](https://build.opensuse.org/) is the public instance of the Open Build Service (OBS) used for development of the openSUSE distribution and to offer packages from same source for Fedora, Debian, Ubuntu, SUSE Linux Enterprise and other distributions.

+[YaST](https://yast.opensuse.org/) is a installation and configuration tool for openSUSE and the SUSE Linux Enterprise distributions.
+It features an easy-to-use interface and powerful configuration capabilities.

+[Zypper](https://software.opensuse.org/package/zypper) is a command line package manager which makes use of libzypp. it provides functions like repository access, dependency solving, package installation, etc. Zypper repositories are similar to the ones used in YaST, which also makes use of libzypp.

+[KIWI Next Generation (KIWI NG)](https://osinside.github.io/kiwi/) is a command line utility to build Linux system appliances.

 [openSUSE for WSL (Windows Subsystem for Linux)](https://en.opensuse.org/openSUSE:WSL)